joshfrench/om-wiki-fork/Quick-Start-(om.next).md

       {:value :not-found})))
 ```

-All our read function does is read from a `:state` property supplied
+Our read function reads from a `:state` property supplied by the `env`
-by the `env` parameter.
-We will see how `:state` is supplied
+parameter (we will see how `:state` is supplied shortly).
+Our function
-shortly.
-Our read simply checks if the application state contains the
+checks if the application state contains the key.
+Read functions must
-key.
-Your read function must return a hash map containing a `:value`
+return a hash map containing a `:value` entry (note the `:not-found`
-entry (note the `:not-found` value shown here for missing keys has no
-special meaning in Om Next).
+value shown here for missing keys has no special meaning in Om Next).

 Let's create a parser: